-I’ve been collaborator in a recoding studio endavor for years.
-We started off with a 1/4″ four track tape machine, moved ot 1/2″ 16 track, then to Mackie digital recorders when they came out, and that’s where it sits.
+I’ve been collaborator in a recording studio endavor for years.
+We started off with a 1/4″ four track tape machine, moved to 1/2″ 16 track, then to Mackie digital recorders when they came out, and that’s where it sits.
 With three isolation booths, a pretty good effects rack, and a nice sounding electric drum kit, it’s a pretty sweet setup.

 But, it requires a half hour ride each way, plus setup time, and I find that since moving to my current home (eight or nine years ago now) that I rarely get down there.
 Even if I went there for the actual recording, mixing would be a pain.
 I’d rather do it at my house, and I’d rather do it on a computer.
 Even though we have digital recorders (I still remember the first time I recorded on them and DIDN’T hear tape hiss) we’ve got an analog board.

 Last time I recorded on a computer, I was using Cool Edit (before Adobe bought it and made it GoLive) and Acid-Pro.
 I was able to create some pretty cool stuff with these.
 My philosophy has changed since then though, and now I’m an open source guy.
 So, I’ve got to find replacements…

 Ardour initially looked like the best replacement for Cool Edit.
 I’m not big into effects (a smidgen of reverb, and that’s about it) so my needs are few.
 Ardour requires jack though, and that used to be a pain to set up.
 On top of all this, I didn’t realize until just within the last year (it was sometime in 2013) that Audacity was a multi track program.
 Since that app requires very little in the way of setup fuss, I think I’m leaning toward that.